-- 8. The collector, Ms. Biland does not routinely or customarily request drug test donors for picture identification, but the identity of the donor is determined by comparing a signature on a form presented to the collector by the donor at the time of the testing and the signature ultimately inserted by the donor on the Custody and Control form.11 - 9.
+--- - 9.
 Once the donor returns the urine specimen to the collector, it is placed on a counter in the laboratory and then its temperature is determined to be within specification, transferred to separate control bottles, and then sealed with tamper evident seals, which are initialed by the collector, Ms. Biland with the donor's initials.12 - 10.
 The collector was trained to insert the donor's social security number in Step 1 from a chart or form, and not obtain picture identification or a social security number from the donor.13 - 11.
 The collector was trained to write the donor's initials on the tamper evident seals instead of the donor doing so.14 - 12.
-The urine specimen number 3534620 was placed in an overnight pouch and transmitted to, and analyzed by Ouest Diagnostics, Schaumburg, IL a certified drug testing laboratory15 using Enzyme Immunoassay and Gas Chromatography/Mass Spectrometry procedures approved by the Department of Transportation.
-16

-(111 Transcript, 7/22/03 at pages 23 ff

-1121 Transcript, 7/22/03, pages 18-19

-^[13] Transcript, 7/22/03, page 19

-114 Transcript, 7/22/03, page 19
+The urine specimen number 3534620 was placed in an overnight pouch and transmitted to, and analyzed by Quest Diagnostics, Schaumburg, IL a certified drug testing laboratory15 using Enzyme Immunoassay and Gas Chromatography/Mass Spectrometry procedures approved by the Department of Transportation.16 (11) Transcript, 7/22/03 at pages 23 ff ^{112]} Transcript, 7/22/03, pages 18-19 ^[13] Transcript, 7/22/03, page 19 ^[14] Transcript, 7/22/03, page 19 ^[15]CG Exhibit 3 1161 CG Exhibit 4 pp. 7ff The specimen Number 3534620 was determined to be positive for the metabolite for Marijuana - 9 CARBOXY THC.17 Č., 14.

-^[15] CG Exhibit 3

-1161 CG Exhibit 4 pp. 7ff

-- 13. The specimen Number 3534620 was determined to be positive for the metabolite for Marijuana - 9 CARBOXY THC.17 - 14.
 A Medical Review Officer, David M. Katsuyama M.D. of Greystone Health Sciences Corporation interviewed Respondent and determined there was no medical reason or justification for a positive metabolite for marijuana, and therefore the test was a valid test and confirmed the positive result.

-ULTIMATE FINDINGS OF FACT AND CONCLUSIONS OF LAW
+ULTIMATE FINDINGS OF FACT AND CONCLUSIONS OF LAW Jurisdiction is established in this matter by reason of Respondent's licensure.
+See, 46 U.S.C. §7704(c); NTSB Order No. EM-31 (STUART); Appeal Decision (Fossani) No. 2135.

-- 1. Jurisdiction is established in this matter by reason of Respondent's licensure.
-See, 46 U.S.C. §7704(c); NTSB Order No. EM-31 (STUART); Appeal Decision (Fossani) No. 2135. - 2.
-Respondent has submitted a lost document affidavit in response to the complaint, a demand for a hearing, fully participated in the hearing of this matter, and filed closing arguments all of which are construed as an answer to the complaint and will not be considered as an admission of the facts as provided in 33 CFR § 20.608(d). - 3.
-The collector's and collection facility's routine failure to obtain positive picture identification from donors and thus Respondent fails to comply with the mandate in 49 CFR § 40.61(c). - 4.
-The collector's practice of comparing the donor's signature contained on a form provided to the collection facility with the signature placed by the donor on the Federal Drug Testing Custody and Control Form in Step 5 does not constitute a substantially sufficient alternative compliance with the mandatory positive identification requirements in 49 CFR § 40.61, Department of Transportation Urine Specimen

-^[17] CG Exhibit 4, p.
+2. Respondent has submitted a lost document affidavit in response to the complaint, a demand for a hearing, fully participated in the hearing of this matter, and filed closing arguments all of which are construed as an answer to the complaint and will not be considered as an admission of the facts as provided in 33 CFR § 20.608(d).
+3. The collector's and collection facility's routine failure to obtain positive picture identification from donors and thus Respondent fails to comply with the mandate in 49 CFR § 40.61(c).
+4. The collector's practice of comparing the donor's signature contained on a form provided to the collection facility with the signature placed by the donor on the Federal Drug Testing Custody and Control Form in Step 5 does not constitute a substantially sufficient alternative compliance with the mandatory positive identification ^[17]CG Exhibit 4, p.
 38.